 - Use spices that have been shown to have health benefits (like oregano and turmeric).

-- Eat fats like avocado, olive oil, coconut oil, avocado oil.
+- Eat fats like avocado and olive oil.
 Make sure you get fat at each meal (many foods like salmon and beef have fat built in).
 If you are fat-phobic, read my post here about fat.

 - Reduce or avoid foods that might cause inflammation, chronic disease, addiction and block our ability to judge hunger and satiety like dairy, sugar (and artificial sweeteners), flour (and for some grains in general) and alcohol.